-If there is a problem with the remote entry system make sure to take ALL remote entry transmitters with you to the dealership, this will aid in troubleshooting the problem.
+If there are problems with the remote entry system, make sure to take ALL remote entry transmitters with you to the dealership in order to aid in troubleshooting the problem.

-Unlocking the doors 🗇
+Unlocking the doors

 - 1. Press 1 and release to unlock the driver's door.
-Note: The interior lamps will illuminate. - 2.
-Press $\ \ \ \$ and release again within three seconds to unlock all the doors.
+Note: The interior lamps will illuminate.